jcrumpton/vegetation_index/README.md

 ```
 python calculate_and_merge_vi.py K:\users\joec\06-01-2021\FL* ARI
 ```

+The interim output files are saved in the same directory as the output file.
+The final, merged output file is stored in the same directory as the script unless the `-o` option is used.

 This script uses `gdal_merge.py` to merge the separate output files.
 The path to `gdal_merge.py` is set within [calculate_and_merge_vi.py](calculate_and_merge_vi.py):
 ```
 PATH_TO_UTILS = r"venv\Lib\site-packages\osgeo_utils"